Seasonal Crafts

 Squirrel Step 6

-7. Now let’s start the body.
-Lay the Front (E) over the Back (D) lining up the curved arm/leg edge.
+7. Lay the Front (E) over the Back (D) lining up the curved arm/leg edge.
 Sew together along that edge stopping at the bottom as shown.
-Knot off and cut your floss.
+Knot off and cut floss.

 Squirrel Step 7

 8. Repeat on the other side, lining up the edges which will bump out the space for the body.
-Again, stop at the base but this time you don’t need to tie knot and cut floss because you will fold up the base/bottom flap and continue sewing around it as shown in next picture.
+Again, stop at the base but don’t tie a knot or cut the floss.
+Fold up the base/bottom flap and continue sewing around it.
+Tie a knot and cut floss.

 Squirrel Step 8